Plain-language guides

 If your child repeats lines from movies, scripts conversations, or 'parrots' what they hear — that's gestalt language processing.
 It's not a glitch.
 It's a route into language.

-Read article →Starting AAC: what to expect in the first six months
+Read →Starting AAC: what to expect in the first six months

 AAC isn't a quick fix and it's not a last resort.
 Here's what realistic progress looks like — and what to ignore from people who say it 'should be faster'.